Zono-Conformal Prediction: Zonotope-Based Uncertainty Quantification for Regression and Classification Tasks

 \begin{itemize} \item To motivate small and informative prediction sets, we minimize the following cost function, which computes the summed interval norms of randomly rotated versions of the prediction set $\YZCP(x)$:

 where $n_{\mathrm{r}}\geq 1$ is a user-defined integer, $R_i$, with $i\geq1$, are random orthogonal matrices, and $R_0=\mathbf{I}$.
-The standard approach in reachset-conformant identification uses only the unrotated interval norm (i.e., \cref{eq:costRotInterval} with $n_{\mathrm{r}}=0$), but our experiments in \cref{subsec:costRegression} show that incorporating random rotations significantly reduces the conservativeness of the prediction sets. \item We represent the uncertainty set $\mathcal{U}$ by the zonotope
+The standard approach in reachset-conformant identification uses only the unrotated interval norm, i.e., \cref{eq:costRotInterval} with $n_{\mathrm{r}}=0$, but our experiments in \cref{subsec:costRegression} show that incorporating random rotations significantly reduces the conservativeness of the prediction sets. \item We represent the uncertainty set $\mathcal{U}$ by the zonotope

-where the scaling factors $\alpha$ are the optimization variables, while the unscaled generator matrix $G_{\mathrm{\unc}}\in \mathbb{R}^{n_{\mathrm{\unc}}\times\nu}$ must be specified by the user.
-As shown by the experiments in \cref{subsec:ablationUP}, defining $G_{\mathrm{\unc}}$ as the identity matrix usually provides good results. \end{itemize} Before deriving the linear program formulations for regression and classification, we present a few results needed for both cases. \begin{lemma} The prediction set of the zono-conformal predictor in \cref{eq:Z} can be described by the zonotope
+where the scaling factors $\alpha$ are the optimization variables, while the unscaled generator matrix $G_{\mathrm{\unc}}\in \mathbb{R}^{\nunc\times\ntheta}$ must be specified by the user.
+As shown by the experiments in \cref{subsec:ablationUP}, defining $G_{\mathrm{\unc}}$ as the identity matrix usually provides good results. \end{itemize} Before deriving the linear program formulations for regression and classification, we present a few results needed for both cases. \begin{lemma} The prediction set of the zono-conformal predictor in \cref{eq:Z} with the uncertainty set in \cref{eq:Unc} can be described by the zonotope